broodjeaap/go-watch/README.md

 ```
 #### Proxy pools

-Proxy 'pools' are not directly supported by Go-Watch, but can still be set up by using a proxy, for example with [Squid](http://www.squid-cache.org/):
+Proxy 'pools' are not directly supported by GoWatch, but can still be set up by using a proxy, for example with [Squid](http://www.squid-cache.org/):
 ```
 services:
   app: